-After your paragraphs on each reading, write down one interesting fact obtained from a search about each briefer beyond the information I provide you.
+After your paragraphs on the readings and writing assignments, write down one interesting fact obtained from a search about each briefer beyond the information I provide you.
 And finally, write down one question that you plan to pose in each briefing.
-This question should not be so generic that you could ask it of any person (e.g. "What does your typical day look like?"), but something specific to the briefer.
-Most weeks, we have 6 readings and 2 briefers.
-Thus, your reading response will usually have 6 paragraphs on the readings, 2 sentences of interesting facts, and 2 questions you will pose.
+This question should not be so generic that you could ask it of any person (e.g., "What does your typical day look like?"), but something specific to the briefer.
+Most weeks, we have 6 readings, 1 writing assignment preparation, and 2 briefers.
+Thus, your reading response will usually have 6 paragraphs on the readings, 1 paragraph preparing for a writing assignment, 2 sentences of interesting facts, and 2 questions you will pose.